Inside the Annapolis tornado: How Ida powered this destructive storm

 Radar-estimated rain totals are shown in the graphic below.

 The Annapolis tornado, however, was the headliner in the region from the remnants of Ida.
-The extensive damage suggests that we might be dealing with something stronger than the typically weak, garden-variety, tropical cyclone-spawned tornado.
+The extensive damage suggests that we may be dealing with something stronger than the typically weak, garden-variety, tropical cyclone-spawned tornado.

 The Doppler view of the tornado’s signature is shown in the final figure below.
 There was a triad of characteristics identifying this as a substantial tornado on the ground.
 Among these included a “tight” velocity couplet showing strong motion approaching the radar in green opposed to strong motion away from the radar in red (middle panel) and a very striking tornado debris signature (right panel).

-Karina Elwood and Justin Wm.
-Moyer contributed to this report.
+Justin Wm.
+Moyer and Karina Elwood contributed to this report.